Leo425451/sandoval123/README.md

 # sandoval123

-'Crush'
+'Favorite Food'
-My crush is Bini Maloi ayieee!!!
+My favorite food is adobo and sinigang.